 A continuing survey of graded methods, etudes, and solo literature for violin, viola, cello, and double bass.
-The course will focus on, but not be limited to, materials listed in the American String Teachers Association and National String Orchestra Association String Syllabi, grades 1-4.
-Second semester, evennumbered years, two hours.
-Prerequisite: String Performance or String Pedagogy major or permission of the department head.
+The course will focus on, but not be limited to, materials listed in the American String Teachers Association and National String Orchestra Association

+String Syllabi, grades 1-4.
+Second semester, even-numbered years, two hours.